Alpine-DAV/ascent/src/docs/sphinx/Actions/Queries.rst

 Combining Queries
 ^^^^^^^^^^^^^^^^^
-Queries are executed in the same order they are declared, and since the result of each query stored, each query can be thought of as an assignement statement in a program, with one query building on the previous queries.
+Queries are executed in the same order they are declared, and since the result of each query stored, each query can be thought of as an assignment statement in a program, with one query building on the previous queries.

 .. code-block:: yaml